sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/README.md

 # Overview

-This folder is intedended to be a SCIENTIFIC analysis of Ethical Skeptic's ECDO hypothesis.
+This folder is intended to be a SCIENTIFIC analysis of Ethical Skeptic's ECDO hypothesis.

+There is a lot to be done here, this folder needs to be filled to the brim.

 ## Information that doesn't belong here